2024-learn/dns-deep-dive/README.md

     - The registrant chooses a domain name and submits a request to register it with a register or an ICANN accredited registrar.
     - Provided that the domain name is available, the registrar registers the name and then creates a WHOIS record
       - The WHOIS record contains the registrant's name and contact information, the name and contact information of the registrar, registration date, the name servers, the most recent update and the expiration date
-      - The WHOIS record may also provide the adinistrative and techincal information of the registrant
+      - The WHOIS record may also provide the adminstrative and technical information of the registrant
-    - The registrar will then send you domain name request along with the contact and technical information of the domain name to the appropriate registry.
+    - The registrar will then send you a domain name request along with the contact and technical information of the domain name to the appropriate registry.
-    - The registry then files allinformation provided and it add the domain zone file to the master service, which will tell other servers on the internet where your website is located.
+    - The registry then files all information provided and it add the domain zone file to the master service, which will tell other servers on the internet where your website is located.
 - __Choosing a TLD:__
   - As of June 2020, the entire list consists  of more than 1500 TLDs to choose from, that span at least six distinctive categories and the list keeps expanding
   - The choice of TLD needs to be dictated by the specific use case:
-    - Is there a support for DNSSEC(DNS Security mechanism that provides protection against certain attacks such as DNS Cache Poisioning)?
+    - Is there support for DNSSEC(DNS Security mechanism that provides protection against certain attacks such as DNS Cache Poisoning)?
       - TLDs such as .aero, .pro, .travel are a few of the TLDs that do not support the security feature.
     - Is there support for internationalized domain names (IDNs)?
-      - i.e domain ames that include non-ascii characters like with Arabic and Korean languages.
+      - i.e domain names that include non-ascii characters like with Arabic and Korean languages.
     - Is there support for domain privacy to protect you from people finding your personal information in the registration records?
       - Many ccTLDs such as .us, .eu do not have privacy
     - What is your target audience?